Xtony78/Xtony78/README.md

 ### Hi there👋
 My name is Anton Litvinov 🤙
-- 👱‍♂ I'm 19 years old, a student, learning Data Science and Analytics, end up 9 month "Data Science Specialist" course on Yandex.Practicum.
+- 👱‍♂ I'm 19 years old, a student, learning Data Science and Analytics, end up 9 month "Data Science Specialist" course by Yandex.Practicum.
 - 👯 Right now I’m looking to collaborate on PET-projects and Kaggle competitions.
 - 📫 How to reach me: Telegram: @09090909, VK: @ze_antony
 - ⚡ Fun fact: I'm learning in humanitarian university and developing my Python, SQL skills at the same time.